 As adults, many of us take actions to maintain good health and preserve our vision, such as eating a healthy diet, exercising, and not smoking.
 Let’s do the same for our children.
 As depicted above, smoking is as dangerous for the eyes as rapidly progressing myopia.

-If your child’s prescription rapidly deteriorates, contact The Myopia Management Center at Drs.
+If your child’s prescription rapidly deteriorates, contact Drs.
 Farkas, Kassalow, Resnick & Associates for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.

-Dr. Farkas, Dr. Kassalow, and Dr. Resnick serves patients from New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+our eye doctors serves patients from New York City, Roslyn, Long Island, Nassau County, and throughout New York.